 - Amusement park admission

-What do I need to be able to travel?
+What do I need to travel?

-- You need a valid government issued picture ID.
+- Valid government issued picture ID

 - Ground transportation to and from the airport and renting a vehicle will be the responsibility of the Dream recipient.